mwouts/jupytext/CONTRIBUTING.md

 # Contributing to Jupytext

-Thanks for reading this!
+Thanks for reading this.
 Contributions to this project are welcome.
-There are many ways you can contribute...
+And there are many ways you can contribute...

 ## Spread the word